-This program has seen a reduction in the number of claims from a high of 458 in 2002 to 348 in 2010.
-At the same time the per claims costs have gone from a high of \$20,090 in 2000 to \$9,958 in 2009.
+This program has seen a reduction in the number of claims from a high of 458 in 2002 to 34 in 2011.
+At the same time the per claim costs have gone from a high of \$20,090 in 2000 to \$8,571 in 2010.
 Part of this reduction is due to the fact that the cost of a claim is not fully known for 5-7 years after the occurrence, but this also reflects the legislative reforms passed in 2003 and the reduction in claim numbers.
 In spite of these reductions there is still an increase in claims medical costs.
-The CPI index for Medical costs is over 5.2% for 2008 while the CPI index as a whole for that year was below 3.8%.
+The CPI index for Medical costs continues to outpace the CPI index as whole.